sametmax/django-quicky/README.md

 And if you do want to test your site with `DEBUG` set to False, you can just remove the condition.

-(Idea borrowed from the excellent <a href="https://bitbucket.org/offline/django-annoying/wiki/Home">django-annoying</a>, but I stripped the internal test on `DEBUG` which is a pain for testing.)
+(Idea borrowed from the excellent [django-annoying](https://bitbucket.org/offline/django-annoying/wiki/Home), but I stripped the internal test on `DEBUG` which is a pain during testing.)

 Settings context processor
 ==========================

-Because you always need access to settings in your template one day or the other, but most of the time, right now:
+Because everyone ends up needing access to the settings in his templates one day or the other:

     TEMPLATE_CONTEXT_PROCESSORS = (
         ...